Fear Itself (comics): Tie-in books

 In Fear Itself: Youth in Revolt, Captain Steve Rogers has Ritchie Gilmore/Prodigy assemble a new incarnation of the Avengers Initiative, in which includes members of The Cavalry, the Heavy Hitters, the Desert Stars, Action Pack, and the Shadow Initiative, but the team's efforts in Atlanta, Georgia result in Thor Girl being arrested and later becoming a fugitive from justice.
 The team also confronts Crossbones in New Jersey, and tries unsuccessfully to stop Kuurth in Las Vegas.

 In Hulk, Red Hulk attempts to stop Angrir's attack upon Avengers Tower, but the Tower is destroyed in the process and the Avengers' manservant Edwin Jarvis barely escapes.
-As their battle continues, Zero/One and MODOK Superior compete to reach Red Hulk, as they each harbor plans for him.
+As their battle continues, Zero/One and MODOK compete to reach Red Hulk, as they each harbor plans for him.

 In Fear Itself: Hulk vs. Dracula, Hulk/Nul, following his battle with Thor in Fear Itself #5, crashes in the Carpathian Mountains and is confronted by Dracula and his vampire army.
 The series also explores political relationships between Dracula and other breeds and sects of vampires, and introduces a vampire superhero team called the Forgiven, whom Dracula frees from their dungeons in order to combat Hulk/Nul.

 In Thunderbolts, the eponymous team deals with the escape of convicts from the destroyed Raft, one of whom is Juggernaut, who becomes one of the Worthy and battles the Thunderbolts outside Chicago.
 Issue #159 is an anthology issue, with different vignettes focusing on the Raft breakout starring Warden John Walker and convict Crossbones.
 The Thunderbolts later battle aquatic mutants rising out of Lake Michigan.

 In Fear Itself: Spider-Man, the webslinger attempts to deal with the rampant paranoia that grips Manhattan, which includes, in addition to his own hallucinations, attempted suicides, hate crimes, no cell phone service and satellite activity, an attack by Vermin, a foreclosed homeowner holding people hostage in St. Mark's Church, a woman in labor in need of a hospital and an attack by the Thing, who has been turned into Angrir.

 In Fear Itself: FF, the Thing's teammates Mister Fantastic and Invisible Woman also confront the Thing/Angrir and try to free him from the Serpent's influence.

 In Fear Itself: Black Widow, Black Widow and Peregrine are sent on a mission to free hostages being held in a Marseille cathedral by Rapido.
 He and a group of mercenaries are trying to exploit the panic over the events in Paris to steal France's nuclear arsenal.